Orkney Time Travel:

 Practical information

-We meet at the car park by the beach toilets at Scapa.
+Meet at the car park by the beach toilets at Scapa.

 Health and safety information